 What is the main goal of material handling?

-The main goal is to move, store, and control materials efficiently while minimizing risk, damage, and unnecessary effort.
+The goal is to move, store, and control materials efficiently while minimizing risk and effort.

-Proper handling practices reduce the risk of injuries related to lifting, repetitive motion, and equipment operation.
+Proper practices reduce injuries related to lifting, repetitive motion, and equipment use.

-No, material handling is relevant in manufacturing, construction, healthcare, logistics, and many other sectors.
+No, it is used in manufacturing, construction, healthcare, logistics, and other sectors.

-Ergonomics helps align tasks with human capabilities, reducing strain and supporting long-term worker health.
+Ergonomics helps align tasks with human capabilities, reducing strain and supporting long-term health.

-Modern systems use automation, layout optimization, and data tracking to support smoother workflows and better decision-making.
+Modern systems use automation, layout optimization, and data tracking to enhance workflow and decision-making.

-Material handling plays a critical role in ensuring efficiency, safety, and productivity across industries.
-By focusing on structured movement, proper storage, and risk-aware practices, organizations can support reliable operations and safer workplaces.
+Material handling is a fundamental part of efficient and safe operations across industries.
+By ensuring structured movement, proper storage, and risk-aware practices, it supports productivity and workplace safety.